MoreOutput/RockMUD/README.md

 * Cross-platform

 ### Dependencies:
-* Socket.io 1.0 or greater is required.
+* The latest version of the WS library is required.
 This is the single outside dependency and is contained to the core message passing functions.
 * Development keeps up with latest node release.
 * Default terminal loads Bootstrap from CDN.